14/08/2023

 Pursuing a personal ambition

-Immersion Week is aligned with students’ goals and interests.
-By gaining firsthand, immersive exposure to leading organizations, including at institutions where many students hope to pursue a career, students get a taste of their future and what it may hold for them.
+Immersion Week aligns with students’ goals and interests.
+These trips offer firsthand, immersive exposure to leading organizations, including at institutions where many students may hope to work.
+Students get a taste of their future and an opportunity for international skills development.

-With visits to the International Organizations for Migration, the World Trade Organization, the World Meteorological Organization, Impact Hub, and even the UN HQ in Geneva and UNSSC in Turin, Immersion Week is packed with opportunities for students to broaden their horizons.
-In fact, the Master in International Development was also designed in partnership with the UNSSC, something which stood out to Ruby Anastacio when applying.
-She was confident the program would enable her to connect with leading professionals in the field and especially within the UN ecosystem—and Immersion Week allows her to do exactly that.
+With visits to the International Organizations for Migration, the World Trade Organization, the World Meteorological Organization, Impact Hub, and even the UN HQ in Geneva and UNSSC in Turin, Immersion Week offers students many opportunities to broaden their horizons.
+In fact, we designed the Master in International Development in partnership with the UNSSC.
+This stood out to Ruby Anastacio when applying.
+She was confident the program would enable her to connect with leading professionals in the field and especially within the UN ecosystem.
+And Immersion Week allows her to do exactly that.

 Another Master in International Development student Cornelius Kyei hopes to work at the UN one day, so this experience was a “one-of-a-kind” opportunity to get a taste of what his future holds.

 During Immersion Week, students have the chance to see how these inspiring professionals work and ask questions directly.
-This chance to network plays a critical role in their future career ambitions and is greatly appreciated by both organizations and students alike.
+This chance to network plays a critical role in their future career ambitions.
+Both students and organizations alike greatly appreciate the opportunity.

-Many of our programs offer Immersion Weeks as a chance to go beyond the walls of the classroom and apply the theory to the real world.
+Many of our programs offer Immersion Weeks as a chance to apply classroom theory to the real world.
+This is vital for international skills development that works on the global stage.

 Konrad Gritschneder, Master in Applied Economics student, told us that the networking side of the experience provided him with a range of insights, which was an “extremely unique and great opportunity.”

-Master in International Development student, Charbel-Jesus Al Daouk Nasr, told us that a highlight of his IE University experience has been the connections he’s made here.
+Master in International Development student, Charbel-Jesus Al Daouk Nasr, claimed a highlight of his IE experience was the connections he made.
 He also emphasized the valuable opportunity to meet experts in the field, including UN representatives.

-These networking experiences open students’ minds to the wide range of doors open to them thanks to their program and the skills they have gained at IE University, and can be a turning point in deciding their career path.
+These networking experiences open students’ minds to the wide range of doors open to them.
+This is thanks to the skills they gain at IE University, which are a turning point in deciding career paths.

 Master in Applied Economics student Sichen Zhou has also taken every opportunity to expand her learning beyond the classroom.
-Sichen Zhou attended the 22nd World Travel & Tourism Council (WTTC) Global Summit in Saudi Arabia as an extracurricular opportunity available through her program.
-She was selected and sponsored to attend the event, where she met global leaders and discussed sustainable tourism.
+Sichen Zhou attended the 22nd World Travel & Tourism Council (WTTC) Global Summit in Saudi Arabia as an extracurricular opportunity through her program.
+She gained selection and sponsorship to attend the event, where she met global leaders and discussed sustainable tourism.

-Opportunity is at the heart of the IE University philosophy
+Opportunity is at the heart of our philosophy

-Many of our programs at IE School of Politics, Economics & Global Affairs also offer a range of opportunities a little closer to home.
+Many of our programs at IE School of Politics, Economics & Global Affairs offer a range of opportunities closer to home.

 Master in Applied Economics student Diego Parisi has also made the most of the resources available to him at IE University to help decide his career path.
 He says that the IE Talent & Careers team and the IE University Library provide hands-on learning experiences and extracurricular activities.
 The IE Talent & Career team organizes industry-specific talks, CV and cover letter guidance and job application workshops to help students take the next steps of their professional careers.